anilrajrimal1/Jenkins-HTML-deployment/README.md

 ### Configure the Build Trigger:
    - Under "Build Triggers," select "Poll SCM."
    - Set the schedule to run the job using Cron syntax, e.g., `* * * * *` for polling every minute.
+   - if you have no idea on Cron Syntax visit :- https://crontab.guru/

 ![build-trigger](https://github.com/anilrajrimal1/myhtml/blob/master/screenshots/set%20build%20trigger.png)